vicher37/Quadruple-1/README.md

 1111-game
 =========

-A fun simple number game, runs in Java SE 1.8
+A fun numerical game, runs in Java SE 1.8

 By Vicky Qijing Zhang, a beginner in Java and Python.